two-7182/synchrony/README.md

 ## What about synchrony?
 Our simulations confirmed that stronger connected neurons fire more synchronously.
-Try running the simulations with different input stimuli, to make sure of that!
+Try running the simulations with different input stimuli, to make sure of that 😊

 ## Code structure
 the folder `src` contains all files needed to run a model.
 We will briefly describe each of them.